biplobsd/biplobsd.github.io/apps/ygpt.md

 - ⚙️ One-click AI toggle button for turning on/off
 - 🌗 Dark/light theme mode
 - 🛠️ Manually updating xpaths for future fixes.
+- 🧹 AI Tune - get away from not interested video from your homepage
 - 🎁 ...much more

 ## Usages